|Pilot F/O Neale McKissock Thewlis, 418989 (KIA / BR) Geelong, VIC

 Passenger AC1 William Bertram Luck, 149289 (KIA / BR) Moorabbin, VIC

 Passenger AC1 James Henry Albert Smith, 146748 (KIA / BR) Eaglehawk, VIC

 MIA January 29, 1945

-When this aircraft failed to arrive it was officially declared missing.
+When this aircraft failed to arrive it was officially declared Missing In Action (MIA).

 In fact, this Beaufort crashed in a saddle between two ridges at an elevation of 1,755m near Bugaiu village.

 During the 1990s, expatriate Australians in Lae informed the Australian High Commission in Port Moresby that an aircraft had been located near Bugaiu.
 Later, the Australian assistant military attache from Port Moresby visited the site and confirmed it as the wreckage of Beaufort A9-106.